jessimk/torontomap/README.md

 # torontomap
-Mapping collisions and learning how to use Folium
+Mapping collisions and learning how to use Folium.